+The debate about the worthiness of college never ends.
+As for this lecture thing, it appears students today want to be involved.
+Using new technologies, students can now make a sandwich while T. I'm sorry.
+Don’t Lecture Me: Rethinking How College Students Learn.
 Flickr:AllHails At the star-studded Harvard Initiative on Learning and Teaching (HILT) event earlier this month, where professors gathered to discuss innovative strategies for learning and teaching, Harvard’s professor Eric Mazur gave a talk on the benefits of practicing peer instruction in class, rather than the traditional lecture.

+Treat them like the adults they are.
+A 1.5 Million Yen Secret (by Steven Herder.
 If you read Stories from the Front Lines of EFL , and thought, “I’d really like to be part of this project, but I’m not sure anyone would be interested in my story” then this post is for you.

 Answering just a few important questions can give you the confidence to share your thoughts and ideas about teaching.
 It may take a bit of time, some reading and some effort, but anyone can do it.
 You can benefit yourself and all of us by taking this step in your own development as a teacher.
 Everyone has some great successes from the classroom to share, and all of us really do want to learn from you.
 Here’s one way to get started: I was a shy teacher for 16 years.